EPOCHDevs/EpochDataSDK/docs/dataset/alternative-data.md

 ## Designed for Realistic Backtesting

-**Alternative data is carefully indexed to reflect when information actually became public, not when events occurred.**
+Alternative data is indexed to reflect when information became public, not when events occurred.
+Using quarter-end dates for 13F holdings creates look-ahead bias (effectively front-running disclosure with 45 days of advance knowledge).

-"Following the smart money" sounds great, but if your backtest uses quarter-end dates for 13F holdings, you're effectively front-running Buffett with 45 days of insider knowledge.
-Similarly, insider purchases are only reported within 2 business days - your backtest needs to respect that timing.

-**How we solve this:**
+**Timing Adjustments:**
-- **13F data** is indexed by filing date, not quarter-end (institutions have 45 days to report)
+- **13F data**: Indexed by filing date (institutions have 45-day reporting window)
-- **Insider transactions** use the filing date (when you actually learned about the trade)
+- **Insider transactions**: Use filing date (2-day disclosure requirement)
-- **Dividends** use the ex-dividend date (the trading date that matters for returns)
-- **Short interest** reflects the settlement schedule (bi-weekly snapshots, not continuous)
+- **Short interest**: Reflects bi-weekly settlement schedule

-**What this means for your strategies:**
-- "Copy the whales" strategies see holdings when they were disclosed, not when positions were established
+**Backtest Impact:** Strategies see data when it was disclosed to the market, not when positions were established, preventing unrealistic results from future information.
-- Insider buying signals appear when filings hit, not when insiders actually bought
-- Dividend capture strategies use the correct dates for entry/exit timing

-For alternative data strategies, this ensures you're not accidentally trading on information you couldn't have known, keeping your backtest results honest.

 ---